jolly-io/Data_Engineering_Notes/README.md

   * prototype and test your system, aligning with stakeholder needs
 - Build, Evaluate, Iterate and Evolve your system based on stakeholder needs

+  Business requirements are defined by the company leadership team, stakeholder requirements are defined by individual contributors within the organization.

 ### Data Engineering on the `AWS Cloud`: